AviatrixSystems/Docs/HowTos/avxgw_azurevpngw_site2cloud.rst

 The Site2Cloud on CloudN configuration workflow is very simple.

-1. At the Aviatrix Controller, go to Gateway page to create one non-VPN gateway.
+1. In Aviatrix Controller, go to Gateway page to create one non-VPN gateway.

 #.
 At the Azure portal, go to the Virtual network gateways page.
 Fill in the following information to create a new Virtual Network Gateway: